Elisabeth of Hesse, Hereditary Princess of Saxony: Rochlitz and Schmalkalden

-When John died on 11 January 1537, Elizabeth moved to Rochlitz, a district she had received as Wittum when she married.
+When John died on 11 January 1537, Elisabeth moved to Rochlitz, a district she had received as Wittum when she married.
 The Saxon court, however, did not grant her her own budget, putting her in the same situation as her mother.
 She managed to avoid this, with the help of her brother.
 She received the district of Rochlitz (this included the town of Rochlitz, Rochlitz Castle, Mittweida and Geithain) and the Kriebstein district (including Waldheim and Hartha).
 Consequently, she is referred to by the name "of Rochlitz".

 Elisabeth allowed the Lutheran doctrine in her territory from 1537 onwards, while the rest of Saxony, under her father in law, still adhered to Catholicism.
 Her brother sent the Protestant preacher Johann Schütz to her.
 She later acted as advisor to Duke Maurice of Saxony when he inherited from his father.
 In 1540, she exposed the secret bigamy of her brother, Phillip.
 In Rochlitz, Elisabeth brought up Barbara, the daughter of her brother.